Page summary

 How to read the issue

-Separate institution from idea
+Separate workforce from myth

 Strategic meaning